 International logistic companies including DHL, FEDEX, and UPS, as well as the local Post Office offer express delivery services.
 Domestic deliveries are handled by local small firms.

-The U.S. Economic and Commercial Section offers several services to assist U.S. companies in conducting due diligence on companies based in Senegal.
+The U.S. Embassy Economic and Commercial Section offers services to assist U.S. companies in conducting due diligence on companies based in Senegal.
 These services range from verification of the existence and reputation of a local company to a more sophisticated search through the fee-based International Company Profile (ICP) service.